victorvicto/myMiniCP/userguide/source/index.rst

 ########
-Learning Constraint Programming step-by-step with mini-cp
+Mini-CP: A Minimalist Open-Source Solver to teach Constraint Programming
 ########

 .. toctree::